Is Vroom Inc. (VRM) a Keeper?

 Sponsored

+The average price from analysts is $5.38, which is $8.81 above the current price.
 VRM currently public float of 125.44M and currently shorts hold a 18.03% ratio of that float.
-Today, the average trading volume of VRM was 4.22M shares.
+Today, the average trading volume of VRM was 5.97M shares.

 VRM’s Market Performance